-- Business Calendar and work item segmentation capabilities will be handled in Designer.
+- Business Calendar attributes are handled in Designer.

 - Customizations of the business process are supported through Designer.

-- The recommended approach is for the source system to provide the necessary meta data for iWD Manager to perform the classificaiton of the work down to the department and process level.
+- The recommended approach is for the source system to provide the necessary metadata for iWD Manager to perform the classification of the work down to the department and process level.

 - If this capability does not exist in the source system, the source system must classify the work down to the Department and Process level.

-- Employee capacity rules will be provisioned through Agent Setup.
+- Employee capacity rules are provisioned through Agent Setup.

 - Blending of voice, chat, and work item is supported.
-Agent Setup provisions the capacity rules for employees; for example, the agent will only work on more than media at once (1 voice, 3 chat, 1 email, 2 work items).
+Agent Set up provisions the capacity rules for employees; for example, the agent only works on more than media at once (one voice, three chats, one email, two work items).
 Routing then handles the delivery of work items based on priority.